-Clinical Academic Doctorate students are students of Bournemouth University (BU) and therefore members of the PGR community.
+PGRs enrolled on Clinical Academic Doctorates are students at Bournemouth University (BU) and therefore members of the PGR community.
 The Student Agreement contains information about policies, procedures and other important information that apply to applicants and students of BU.
 In addition, all PGR students need to be familiar with their roles and responsibilities, as set out in this CoP.